Working in the Cloud

-The cloud has been a technology dream for decades and its failure in the past was simply due to the potential of cloud-based computing being beyond the capabilities of mass market technology such as storage and internet speeds.
+The Cloud has been a technology dream for decades and its failure in the past was simply due to the potential of Cloud-based computing being beyond the capabilities of mass market technology such as storage and internet speeds.

 What got us to this brave new world?
 Internet speeds and storage capacity has increased dramatically (imagine working on a document via dial-up), mobile hardware has become more affordable and, more than anything else, confidence amongst business people is universal.

-The cloud is on its way to becoming the new way of working.
+The Cloud is on its way to becoming the new way of working.

-The possibilities for cloud computing are extensive, and growing.
-A business could put all its IT infrastructure into the cloud if it had a mind to.
+The possibilities for Cloud computing are extensive, and growing.
+A business could put all its IT infrastructure into the Cloud if it had a mind to.
 But do businesses want to?
-There are many advantages to using the cloud, although security and reliability remains a concern for some.
+There are many advantages to using the Cloud, although security and reliability remains a concern for some.

-Here are a few of the key business drivers for moving to the cloud: –
+Here are a few of the key business drivers for moving to the Cloud: –

-Improved business agility: The world of business is faster paced than ever before and flexibility is key to success.
+- Improved business agility: The world of business is faster paced than ever before and flexibility is key to success.
 Cloud-based services are available on subscription, so you pay only for what you need.
 Often businesses can add to or reduce the service at any time.
 Temporary needs for larger storage space, can be accessed for a fee, or an additional software license can be obtained for a temporary member of staff.

-Improved productivity: Cloud-based services enable people to access documents and software from any device, wherever they are.
+- Improved productivity: Cloud-based services enable people to access documents and software from any device, wherever they are.
 Many services allow offline working so staff can upload the completed document when they have internet access – you don’t need a continuous connection.

-Businesses benefit greatly from the flexibility cloud computing offers.
+Businesses benefit greatly from the flexibility Cloud computing offers.
 It saves time, costs and often helps SMEs deliver a better service to customers more cost effectively.

 Key benefits for SMEs include: –

-Greater flexibility: ability to rapidly scale up and scale down your IT resources to meet the demands of your business.
+- Greater flexibility: ability to rapidly scale up and scale down your IT resources to meet the demands of your business.

-Increasing collaboration within teams: you can access, edit and share documents easily and at any time.
+- Increasing collaboration within teams: you can access, edit and share documents easily and at any time.
 It is easier for remote teams or you and your clients to work together.

-Remote working: you and your team can work from anywhere, at any time.
+- Remote working: you and your team can work from anywhere, at any time.
 Useful if a member of staff needs to work from home or is meeting with a client abroad.

-Reduces capital outlay: there are lower (or no) upfront costs and you only pay for what you need.
+- Reduces capital outlay: there are lower (or no) upfront costs and you only pay for what you need.